aeonSolutions/Open-Scientific-Research/README.md

 ## [Smart Asphalt Roads Project](https://github.com/aeonSolutions/aeonlabs-open-science-Smart-Asphalt-Roads-Project/tree/main)

 I've started preliminary work on my future project in the area of "self-sensing asphalt" for smart roads and highways.
 The very first task is to understand embedded wireless radio transmission into the surface of the asphalt road itself.
+This project is scheduled to resume next month of December, 2023.

 <p align="center">
   <img src="https://github.com/aeonSolutions/aeonlabs-open-science-Smart-Asphalt-Roads-Project/blob/main/concept%20prototypes/concept%20prototype%20mockup%20with%20a%20UHF%20RFID%20noted%20tag.jpg"  height="200">